spboehm/edge-iot-simulator/haproxy/README.md

 <html lang="en">
   <head>
     <meta charset="utf-8">
-    <title>web02</title>
+    <title>web01</title>
   </head>
   <body>
-    {"backend_host": "web02"}
+    {"backend_host": "web01"}
   </body>
 </html>
 ```

 !!!
 Note that you need to add `-b /tmp/cookie` to attach the just received cookie to the request.

 As you can see, managing persistence between client and server is an easy thing in HAProxy.
 If you want to have more information on that topic, just have a look at this great blog post: [Load Balancing, Affinity, Persistence, Sticky Sessions: What You Need to Know](https://www.haproxy.com/de/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/)

 !
-Please be aware of that this method of achieving persistence has several  downsides in comparision to (web)-application-managed session persistence/affinity.
+Please be aware of that this method of achieving persistence has several downsides in comparison to (web)-application-managed session persistence/affinity.
 The blog post above introduces some of the downsides.

 ## HAProxy Data Plane API (5)

 In the following, we will dynamically update the HAProxy configuration.
 For this, we need to prepare HAProxy first.
 After that, we will work with the Data Plane API and create, read, update, and delete new servers in the **backend** area.

-### Preparation
+### HAProxy DATA Plane Preparation

 At first, stop `haproxy`again and edit `haproxy.cfg` once again.